Helios stretches his hands

 Hail Helios with your strong stallions.

 Hail Helios, who stands strong in the line

 Hail Helios — may the coming cycle

 be a happy one beneath your light.

-Note: Heliogenna is a modern festival, and not all Hellenists celebrate it.
+Note: Heliogenna is a modern festival.
 My personal opinion is that we’re not a reenactment society and that enough modern groups do it for it to be a meaningful religious development.
 Then again, I’m more fond of Late Antiquity than 5th Century BCE Athens because I think the former provides more realistic guidance on syncretism and religious pluralism, especially for those of us who worship Greek gods but are not ethnically Greek, so go figure.
 You can read more about Heliogenna here and here.
 YSEE USA does something similar, but my understanding is that they’re more focused on Herakles; I’m not a Facebook user, so I can’t see a lot of the info they have on their event page about what they’re up to.